 BA, German, Franklin and Marshall College; MLS, Library Science, Drexel University; Foundation Year, Sunbridge College; Artistic Eurythmy Training, Eurythmy Spring Valley; Pedagogical Eurythmy Training, Antioch New England Graduate School; Therapeutic Eurythmy Training, Peredur Centre for the Arts, East Grinstead, England.
 Member, Eurythmy Association of North America; Member, Association for Therapeutic Eurythmy in North America (ATHENA).

-Originally from New Jersey, Susan grew up in Arlington, VA, and, after many years away, returned in 2006 to the D.C. area.
+Originally from New Jersey, Susan grew up in Arlington, Virginia, and, after many years away, returned in 2006 to the D.C. area.
 As librarian, she worked at the Art Institute of Chicago Library, the Pierpont Morgan Library in New York City, Sunbridge College Library, and several New York State public libraries.
 Her most unusual jobs during college were in a potato chip factory and at the Oktoberfest in Munich!
 Her interests include bookbinding, swimming, walking, and travel.
 Travels have taken her around the United States and Europe (especially to Germany thanks to a German mother), to Ecuador and the Galapagos Islands, to northern India and Katmandu, Nepal, and to Turkey where she has visited more than five times.
 Susan speaks German and has studied French, Latin, and Turkish.